|

 Sample Per Inch to Pixel Per Inch Conversion

-The conversion of unit Sample Per Inch to unit Sample Per Inch is very simple.
+The conversion of unit Sample Per Inch to unit Pixel Per Inch is very simple.
 Since, as discussed above, One Sample Per Inch is equal to 1 Pixel Per Inch.
 So, to convert Sample Per Inch to Pixel Per Inch, we must multiply no of Sample Per Inch to 1.
 Example:-

 | Sample Per Inch | Pixel Per Inch |